obsdnx/obsdnx/README.md

 Warwick CS Masters student
 ---

 Systems-focused CS student at Warwick.
-I build network tooling in C, neural nets in Rust, ML on embedded sensor data.
+I build network tooling in C and stuff.
 Interested in Security and Operating Systems.

 ### 🔨 Featured Projects